“I really appreciated the quick responses and the effort in sharing several monthly apartment options in Tokyo.”

 Pros

-Unlike hotels, Airbnb properties are often located in residential neighborhoods, allowing travelers to experience authentic Tokyo life.
+- Unlike hotels, Airbnb properties are often located in residential neighborhoods, allowing travelers to experience authentic Tokyo life.

-Often include a kitchen, washing machine, and Wi-Fi — offering the comfort of a real home.
+- Often include a kitchen, washing machine, and Wi-Fi — offering the comfort of a real home.

-Some hosts provide monthly or long-stay discounts.
+- Some hosts provide monthly or long-stay discounts.

 Cons

-Legal Restrictions and Risk of Cancellations Under Japan’s Private Lodging Business Act, short-term rentals are strictly limited — operators can only host guests for up to 180 days per year.
+Under Japan’s Private Lodging Business Act, short-term rentals are strictly limited — operators can only host guests for up to 180 days per year.
 In some areas such as Bunkyo Ward or Shinjuku Ward, weekday rentals are even prohibited.
 Because of these restrictions, many unlicensed or illegal listings still exist, leading to last-minute cancellations, which are frequently reported in the news.
-During peak seasons, local authorities often issue suspension orders or crackdowns on unregistered hosts.
+During peak seasons, local authorities often issue suspension orders or crackdowns on unregistered hosts. - Safety and Limited On-Site Support

-Safety and Limited On-Site Support Most Airbnb properties do not have on-site staff, meaning that response to theft, emergencies, or natural disasters can be delayed.
+Most Airbnb properties do not have on-site staff, meaning that response to theft, emergencies, or natural disasters can be delayed.
 Even in Japan, where disaster preparedness is generally high, foreign travelers have faced difficulties understanding evacuation routes or emergency contacts, an issue often highlighted in local media.
-Hygiene and security standards also vary widely between properties, with no consistent quality assurance like in hotels.
+Hygiene and security standards also vary widely between properties, with no consistent quality assurance like in hotels. - Inconsistent Facilities and Cleanliness

 Best for: Groups, couples, or travelers seeking a “home-like” stay of more than one week — but still a risky choice compared to staying in hotels or monthly apartments.